-HUC provides access to the internet for residents living in the sheltered schemes who may not have their own computers or cannot easily access it due to mobility issues.
+Access to the internet is provided for residents living in the sheltered schemes who may not have their own computers or cannot easily access it due to mobility issues.

 The Scheme Managers will make all residents aware of the Internet Policy.
-Inappropriate or illegal use of the Internet can lead to legal action, both civil and criminal, against both you and HUC.
+Inappropriate or illegal use of the Internet can lead to legal action, both civil and criminal, against both you and the Charity.

 Furthermore, the transmission or storage of obscene material is a criminal offence and may involve police action.
-Trustees may also take the view that residents who use the internet for such purposes are in violation of the terms of their letter of appointment and are therefore no longer entitled to live in HUC accommodation.
+Trustees may also take the view that residents who use the internet for such purposes are in violation of the terms of their Letter of Appointment and are therefore no longer entitled to live in the Charity's accommodation.
+Please note that the computer terminals are the property of